-When a student is suspected to have an allergic reaction, a staff member should call x555 from a campus phone or 911 from a cell phone.
+When a student is suspected to have an allergic reaction, a staff member should call 911.
 The staff member should provide information relating to the allergic reaction and location of the student, and stay with the student until medical help arrives.

+Contacts:

-Contacts: Maura Marshall, APRN, MSN Director, Health Services (603)641-7028 mmarshall@anselm.edu
+Maura Marshall, APRN, MSN Rosemary Stackpole Director, Health Services Director, Dining Services